CiscoDevNet/webexcc-digital-channels/README.md

 * Under `GETTING STARTED` click on `imiconnect Platform Overview`
 * Scroll down to `CISCO WEBEX CONTACT CENTER AND IMICONNECT INTEGRATION` section
 * Click on `Overview`

+## AWS Ireland - Please follow the below mentioned point for Email and Whatsapp flow template for AWS Ireland region

+* Import Email or Whatsapp flow template
+* Access the first node Email event/ Whatsapp event
+* Select the dropdown and choose incoming message
+* Save the node and make it live